gramineproject/graphene/Documentation/devel/performance.rst

    restrict Graphene runs to only one NUMA domain, e.g., via the command ``numactl --cpunodebind=0 --membind=0``.
 Otherwise Graphene may spread enclave threads and enclave memory across several NUMA domains, which will lead to higher memory access latencies and overall worse performance.
-Also, it is typically beneficial to disable hyper-threading (or pin enclave threads to CPU cores which are not hyper-threads).

 Other considerations
 --------------------